nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ## Known issues

-1. __[May no longer be current – I am testing an improved throttle]__ A throttle should (theoretically) ensure OpenAI requests are kept within rate limits.
-However, when `batch_size` is large error messages can be thrown by the API which are not due to rate limits being exceeded, or by the lancedb package.
-Accordingly, users may find that the rate limits are not in danger of being breached because the batch sizes need to be relatively small to avoid these latter errors.
-There wasn't time to troubleshoot and fix these issues, but future users should be aware that if they wish to ingest large volumes of documents simultaneously, they may need to investigate the causes of these errors and upgrade the code.
-2. There were some PDFs which didn't scrape successfully and which threw error messages, probably due to size.
+1. There were some PDFs which didn't scrape successfully and which threw error messages, probably due to size.
 There also wasn't time to investigate and fix this.
 Future users may encounter the same problem.
 If a PDF throws an error, it can be skipped by noting the row in the metadata dataframe of the originating webpage and setting `start_index` to the one following it.
-3. As mentioned above, the `location` metadata field is used as a unique identifier for documents to avoid duplicate scraping of webpages and other documents.
+2. As mentioned above, the `location` metadata field is used as a unique identifier for documents to avoid duplicate scraping of webpages and other documents.
 However, the database does currently contain some duplication of webpages where there are URL aliases in the site map.
 These should be removed from the database, time-permitting, and code added to `retrieval/db/ingest/nesta_brain.py` to prevent this occurring.